 We might buy something to use only half of it once and store it away, possibly never to be touched again until it sees the trash.
 This is where these household chemicals live.
 You might keep the very harshest of compounds here as well.

-Insecticides, Insect Repellants or Bait Traps – Usually contain a great number of chemicals, including boric acid and DEET.
+- Insecticides, Insect Repellents, and Bait Traps Usually Contain a large number of Chemicals, including boric acid and DEET.

 A lot of harsh cleaning products have and do live under our bathroom sink.
 Just like in the kitchen, it is important to keep access for adults only.